Do you wonder if Echeveria care is as easy as it looks?

 When you water Echeveria, water the soil and not the rosette.
 Pour in the water until it drains out the bottom.

-Repeat this a couple times.
+Repeat this a couple of times.
 Then don’t water again until the soil has dried out.
 You don’t want your plant to remain soaking wet all the time.
 To help prevent this, don’t let the pot sit in a saucer full of water.

 The time between watering depends on the temperatures and conditions of the plant.